Fullintel Logo

 Whatever your goals, some of the metrics Fullintel recommends for many of our Fortune 500 clients include the following:

-• Reach and syndication data: Including the overall circulation/reach generated across both traditional and social media, along with a breakdown of original articles vs. syndications.
+• Reach and syndication data: This includes the overall circulation/reach generated across both traditional and social media, along with a breakdown of original articles vs. syndications.

 • Advanced sentiment: An in-depth sentiment breakdown including cross-referencing key themes, outlets, and journalists/influencers by sentiment.